offen/analyticstxt/draft-offen-analyticstxt.md

 By convention, this file is called analytics.txt.
 Its location and scope are described in {{location}}.

 This text file contains multiple fields with different values.
-A field contains a "name" which is the first part of a field all the way up to the colon (for example: "Contact:") and follows the syntax defined for "field-name" in section 3.6.8 of {{?RFC5322}}.
+A field contains a "name" which is the first part of a field all the way up to the colon (for example: "Autho:") and follows the syntax defined for "field-name" in section 3.6.8 of {{?RFC5322}}.
 Field names are case-insensitive (as per section 2.3 of {{?RFC5234}}).
 The "value" comes after the field name and follows the syntax defined for "unstructured" in section 3.2.5 of {{?RFC5322}}.
 The file MAY also contain blank lines.

-A field MUST always consist of a name and a value (for example: "Contact: mailto:privacy@example.com).
+A field MUST always consist of a name and a value (for example: "Author: Jane Doe <jane.doe@example.com>").
 An analytics.txt file can have an unlimited number of fields.
 Each field MUST appear on its own line.
 Unless specified otherwise by the field definition, multiple values MUST be chained together for a single field (for example: "Compliance: gdpr, ccpa") using the "," (%x2c).
 Unless otherwise indicated in a definition of a particular field, a field MAY NOT appear multiple times.

 Implementors should be aware that some of the fields may contain URIs using percent-encoding (as per section 2.1 of {{?RFC3986}}).